Start Here

 These are your four categories.
 But if we fast forward to retirement, think that through.

 If we successfully paid off our home, and we have no other non-productive debt, we shouldn’t have any more loan payments.
 It should be zero.
 And if you’ve built the portfolio so that it’s self-sustaining—so that it’s not taking any money out of your pocket to service the portfolio—you can also eliminate that one.
-So the third and the fourth categories no longer apply, either.
+So the third and fourth categories will no longer apply, either.

-All that actually leaves is your bill payments and your discretionary spending.
+All that actually leaves are your bill payments and your discretionary spending.
 So all you really need to do is work out those two—total the two together—and it will come to the number you will need in retirement to live as you do today.

 Now, of course, I know a lot people think….Well I work hard, I want to have a little more for retirement to take an extra holiday, and that’s fine.